shaekuronen/grunt-ejs-static/README.md

 Compile static html from ejs templates

-Files to render are defined in a JSON file.
-Layout is defined using EJS includes
+Files to render are defined in JSON.
+Layout is defined using EJS Includes.

 Plugin includes a basic demo in demo/